mathis2001/DeepConfusion/README.md

 # DeepConfusion
-Simple bash dependency confusion checker that parse package.json files and check if npm packages are public or private by searching them in npm public registry.
+Simple bash dependency confusion checker that parse package.json and requirements.txt files and check if npm or python packages are public or private by searching them in npm and pypi public registry.

 ## Prerequisites